Our team is made up of DBT certified specialists that strive to provide personalized services that meet our clients’

 Josée completed her Ph.D. in clinical psychology at the University of Ottawa.
 She completed her internship at the Centre for Psychological Services and Research and the Montfort Hospital Mental Health Clinic (DBT program).
 She provides psychological services to adolescents, adults and couples experiencing a range of concerns, including: relationship and emotion regulation difficulties, trauma, anxiety, depression, personality disorders, and adjustment to major life transitions.
 Josée offers services in both English and in French.

 Josée’s treatment framework, grounded within an attachment theory framework, integrates emotion-focused, dialectical-behavioural, cognitive-behavioural, and interpersonal approaches as well as mindfulness.

 Annie obtained her Ph.D. at the University of Ottawa.
 She has completed her internship at the Centre for Psychological Services and Research and at the Family Health Clinic of Clarence-Rockland in the summer of 2016.
-In addition to offering psychological services at the Eastern Ottawa Psychological Centre, under the supervision of Dr. Geneviève Bouchard, she is currently completing her doctoral thesis concerning difficulties in the context of blended families, and protective factors in couples living in blended families.
+In addition to offering psychological services at the Eastern Ottawa Psychological Centre, she completed her doctoral thesis concerning difficulties in the context of blended families, and protective factors in couples living in blended families.
 Her main fields of expertise are: anxiety and mood disorders, life transitions, grief, trauma, as well as interpersonal difficulties.
 She is trained in Emotion Focused Therapy for individuals and couples, Dialectical Behaviour Therapy, Cognitive Behavioral Therapy as well as Interpersonal Therapy approaches.
 She strongly believes in offering an integrative treatment that respects and prioritizes her client’s objectives.
 Her authenticity, acceptance, and openness allow her to offer a safe and secure therapeutic climate in therapy.
 She works collaboratively with her clients and demonstrates flexibility in order to adapt evidence-based treatments to her client’s unique preferences.
 She offers services to adolescents, adults, and couples in both French and English.
 Her work is guided by her desire to honor her client’s strengths and resiliency, while acknowledging the courage it takes to seek help when difficulties arise.